What is a Stroke:

 The Stroke Advisory Task Force advises the Department of Health and Human Services on the implementation of the Stroke System of Care.

-A STEMI is a time sensitive emergency where one or more of the heart's major arteries are blocked.
-The Office of Emergency Health Systems and the American Heart Association were awarded grants from The Leona M. and Harry B. Helmsley Charitable Trust and Nebraska Legislature funding to distributed devices to EMS services to identify a STEMI.
-The Helmsley Charitable Trust also allowed for the distribution of the LUCAS II and LUCAS III automated CPR device to EMS services and hospitals, which increases a patients chances to survive cardiac arrest.
-The STEMI System of Care works to rapidly identify, diagnose, transport and treat STEMI patients to reduce the damage done to the heart.
+A STEMI (ST Segment Elevation Myocardial Infarction) is a time sensitive emergency where one or more of the heart's major arteries are blocked.
+The STEMI Initiative was started with grants awarded through The Leona M. and Harry B. Helmsley Charitable Trust and Nebraska Legislature to purchase equipment capable of identifying a STEMI.
+The STEMI initiative works to rapidly identify, diagnose, transport and treat STEMI patients to reduce the damage done to the heart.
+The STEMI initiative works to rapidly identify, diagnose, treat and transport STEMI patients to reduce the damage done to the heart.